 Be Aware of Changing Market Dynamics

 The increasing number of retirees means that society’s sensitivity to investment loss is increasing and the potential consequences more pronounced.
-It is important to be mindful of the monetary accommodation of the last decade and its impact on asset class returns.
+It is important to be mindful of the extensive measures taken to support the economy over the last decade and its impact on asset class returns.

 Watch Risks to Traditional Asset Classes

-At this late stage in the cycle, we look for structural shifts that indicate a mispricing of risk.
-Since 2009, Equities have been artificially buoyed by companies making the most of low-yielding debt to buy back shares.
+At this late stage in the market cycle, we look for structural shifts that indicate a mispricing of risk.
+Since 2009, Equities have been artificially buoyed by companies making the most of low interest rates and subsequently the low cost of borrowing to fund the purchase of some of their own shares.
 We believe investors should watch for a reversal of this trend, with potentially meaningful results in 2020.
 In our view, while timely given current conditions, adding truly diversifying sources of return to balanced portfolios is an approach with long-term merit.

 Equity buybacks by US companies since 2009